DimaKrasav4eg/electricity_consumption_forecasting_mlops/README.md

 * n - the number of meters installed for the specified time period from which energy consumption data was collected

 ## Model
-I will use the CNN-LSTM model
+I will use the CNN model
 * optimezer - Adam
 * loss-func - MAE
 ## The method of prediction